 - Do not click on web links sent by an unknown party

-- If a person on your 'Friends List' is sending strange messages, files, or web site links, terminate your Instant Message session immediately
+- If a person on your 'Friends List' is sending strange messages, files, or web site links, call them to determine if the message is legitimate.

 - Always encrypt emails that contain sensitive information.

 Social engineering attacks use human interaction (social skills) to obtain or compromise information about an organization or its computer systems.
 A cyber-criminal may seem unassuming and respectable, possibly claiming to be a new employee, repair person, or researcher and even offering credentials to support that identity.
 They may be able to piece together enough information to infiltrate an organization's network by asking questions of several people over a period of days.

 The Bank offers the following Security Procedures related to social engineering risk:

 - Never provide passwords or answers to security questions to anyone.